Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-4.4.0.md

 ## Eucalyptus
 * Properties (euctl) and empyrean/bootstrap (euserv-*) requests are now handled by the cloud controller [EUCA-12926](https://eucalyptus.atlassian.net/browse/EUCA-12926)

+## Management Console
+* Non-configurable and developer-only settings have been removed from the default console.ini file.
+[GUI-2844](https://eucalyptus.atlassian.net/browse/GUI-2844)

 # Service changes
 ## General
 * Mule is no longer used for messaging.